Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 It’s no surprise every Japan travel guide claims the Land of the Rising Sun is one of contrasts.
 I’m always blabbering about the ways past and present have been blended together seamlessly on my Japan travel blog.
 The fast-paced modernity of major cities will excite you, yet you don’t have to venture far to enjoy the laid back atmosphere of small towns that time forgot!

-Not experiencing all the faces of Japan is a missed opportunity, so I’m passionate about sharing my findings to help you have an unforgettable trip, too.
+Not experiencing all the faces of Japan is a missed opportunity, so I’m passionate about sharing my findings to help you have an unforgettable trip.

 If you’re interested in exploring the contrasts of Japan in 3 weeks efficiently without feeling rushed, read on for more!